thinktecture/DWX2015/README.md

 Samples for the Developer Week 2015, Nuremberg

 ## Presentation
-Please find the PDF printout of the presentation in the `presentation` subfolder.
+Please find the presentation [on Speaker Deck](https://speakerdeck.com/chliebel/cross-plattform-2d-and-3d-datenvisualisierung-in-javascript-guckst-du).

 ## SignalR
 The SignalR part is hosted in an OWIN self host on Mono on a Raspberry Pi 2 running Raspbian.
 In order to build the SignalR project without any IDE, please install Mono and call `sh build.sh` in the `signalr` directory.
 In order to execute the self host, call `sh run.sh`.
 By default, port 8080 is used.